jpennors/tips_my_web/readme.md

 ### Backend dependencies

-This will install all the php dependencies to make the Laravel app work
+This will install all the php dependencies to make the Laravel app work.

 First install **Composer** in the `tips_my_web` directory by following the instructions [here](https://getcomposer.org/download/), then run the following:
 ```bash